NGINX Instance Manager Certificate Scanning Documentation

 The certificate scan looks at the default listener on the IP address and port you specify.
-Servers using strict SNI for certificates will not show up unless they are they default.
+Servers using strict SNI for certificates will not show up unless they are the default.

 Managed instances will show certificate information based on the NGINX configuration.
 This includes strict SNI and information that may not show up in the scan.

-There are web servers and services that use strict SNI rules to only present certificates if the domain name is exact.
-We do not use an agent and can not guess that so we can’t find servers not responding on the IP address used.
-If the server has a mix of certificates, it’s likely the renewal is similar though and the tool will give you value.
+Some web servers and services use strict SNI rules to only present certificates if the domain name is exact.
+We do not use an agent and cannot guess that, so we can’t find servers that don’t respond to the IP address that’s used.
+If the server has a mix of certificates, the renewal is likely similar, and the tool will give you value.

-Updating certificates and keys can be done through the API or the UI.
-It is important to note that we do not store the private keys and do not have a GET that would provide them.
+Updating certificates and keys can be done through the API or the web interface.
+It is important to note that we do not store the private keys and do not have a GET that provides them.

-To update these files in the UI, open the configuration editor for the instance and select the Cert Management icon.
+To update these files in the web interface, open the configuration editor for the instance and select the Cert Management icon.

 Enter the file path and paste in the contents of the certificate or key and publish the file.

 This will push the certificate or key to the remote system.

 - Explore the API for more advanced uploads

 - Build your own workflow using the certificate scanner and the certificate upload function